tanjazlender/MicrobiomePrime/README.md

 ```
 conda env create -f environment.yml
 ```
-*If Conda is not installed on your system, you can find installation instructions [here](https://conda.io/projects/conda/en/latest/index.html).
-Alternatively, you can manually install all the dependencies in the environment.yml file.*
+*If Conda is not installed on your system, you can find installation instructions [here](https://conda.io/projects/conda/en/latest/index.html).*

 Once the environment named MicrobiomePrime is created, activate it using:
 ```